SciML/LinearSolve.jl/docs/src/basics/Preconditioners.md

 sol.u
 ```
 This approach has the advantage that the specification of the preconditioner is possible without
 the knowledge of a concrete matrix `A`.
-It also allows to specifiy the preconditioner via a functor struct:
+It also allows to specify the preconditioner via a callable object:

 ```@example precon2
 using LinearSolve, LinearAlgebra